david-knott/moderncompilerinjava/CURRENT.md

 Modified code to use a primitives prelude and an enclosing main function.

-I am checking the cloner visitor.
+I am checking the cloner visitor and pretty printer.
+Adding an equality checker for AST's would be useful for testing.

 Added some theory type tests for pretty printer.